Contraceptive injections contain a progestogen hormone which is similar to the natural progesterone produced by the ovaries.

 If you want to try for a baby, start pre-pregnancy care such as taking folic acid and stopping smoking.
 You can ask your doctor or nurse for further advice.

 I've just had a baby.
 Can I use a contraceptive injection?

 The injection can be started any time after giving birth.
 If you start the injection before three weeks (21 days) you’ll be protected against pregnancy immediately.
-If it’s started later than day 21 you’ll need to use an additional method of contraception, such as condoms, or avoid sex, for seven days.
+If it’s started later than day 21, you’ll need to use an additional method of contraception, such as condoms, or avoid sex for the first seven days.